Keizō Obuchi: Early life

 Obuchi was born on 25 June 1937 in Nakanojō, Gunma Prefecture, the son of Mitsuhei Obuchi, one of four representatives in the National Diet for a district in Gunma.
 At the age of 13, Obuchi transferred to a private middle school in Tokyo and lived in the city for the rest of his life.
 In 1958, Obuchi enrolled at Waseda University as an English literature major, in hopes of becoming a writer.
 When his father died that same year, Obuchi decided to follow in his footsteps as a politician, and continued as a graduate student in political science after graduating with his Bachelor of Arts degree in English in 1962.

 Between January and September 1963, Obuchi travelled to thirty-eight countries, completely circumnavigating the globe and taking odd jobs as he went, as he was short on money.
 These included being a dishwasher, an assistant aikido instructor and a TV camera crew assistant in Berlin which was the most physically demanding.
 While in the United States, Obuchi met Attorney-General Robert F. Kennedy, who had given a speech the previous year at Waseda University where Obuchi was a student.
-36 years later while on a trip to visit President Bill Clinton as the Prime Minister of Japan, he would again meet Kennedy's secretary who had helped to arrange the earlier visit.
+36 years later, while on a trip to visit President Bill Clinton as the Prime Minister of Japan, he would again meet Kennedy's secretary who had helped to arrange the earlier visit.

 Political career

-That November, inspired by his talk with Kennedy, Obuchi ran for the House of Representatives and was elected to a seat representing Gunma's 3rd district, making him the youngest legislator in Japanese history at 26 years of age.
-Obuchi served his first term in the Diet while pursuing graduate studies at Waseda University.
+That November, after being inspired by his meeting with Kennedy, Obuchi ran for the House of Representatives and was elected to a seat representing Gunma's 3rd district, making him the youngest legislator in Japanese history at 26 years of age.
+He served his first term in the Diet while pursuing graduate studies at Waseda University.

 In 1979, Obuchi became the director of the Prime Minister's office and director of the Okinawa Development Agency, his first cabinet post.
-Obuchi served there for eight years before becoming Chief Cabinet Secretary in 1987.
-Two years later, Obuchi formally announced the death of Emperor Shōwa.
-As Chief Cabinet Secretary, Obuchi was tasked in making the famous announcement of the new era name "Heisei" for the new Emperor Akihito.
-He was then nicknamed "Uncle Heisei" (平成おじさん, "Heisei Ojisan").
+He served there for eight years before becoming Chief Cabinet Secretary in 1987.
+Two years later, he formally announced the death of Emperor Hirohito.
+As Chief Cabinet Secretary, he announced the new era name "Heisei" for the new Emperor Akihito.

 In 1991, Obuchi became secretary general of the Liberal Democratic Party (LDP), and in 1994 became its vice president.
 In 1997, Ryutaro Hashimoto appointed Obuchi as Minister of Foreign Affairs, where he distinguished himself in negotiations with Russia over Japanese claims in the Kuril Islands, as well as negotiations over the unification of Korea.